Jayteeee/product-builder/replit.md

 - June 30, 2025.
 Improved image matching for menu items
 - June 30, 2025.
 Changed app title from "점심뭐먹지?" to "오늘뭐먹지?"
 - June 30, 2025.
 Added randomization to recommendations for variety in repeat usage
+- June 30, 2025.
+Added image carousel with navigation arrows and dot indicators
+- June 30, 2025.
+Implemented menu swapping functionality for alternative recommendations
+- June 30, 2025.
+Added modal functionality for viewing enlarged images when clicking on photos
 ```

 ## User Preferences